DeployCoop/vigilant-octo-waffle/README.md

 1. Add any more yaml like ingresses to the `init/YOURAPP` directory.
 1. Add host for your application to `src/hosts`.
 1. Add env vars to `example.env`.
+1. Add YOURAPP_ENABLED=true to `example.env.enabler` must match ${THIS_THING}_ENABLED as set in the `src/YOUR_APP.sh` script and you must convert all lower to upper case and replace all dashes with underscores and
 1. Create a script in `src` that installs your application. e.g. `src/openldap.sh`
 1. Add this script to `continue.sh`